-For zones 4 to 6 May is the time when the bulk of your warm weather crops are planted.
-This May planting guide will cover all the warm season crops that should be planted this month.
+For zones, 5-6 May is the time when the bulk of your warm-weather vegetables can be planted in your vegetable garden.
+This May planting guide will cover all the warm-season crops that should be planted this month.

-If your May and June weather is still pretty mild you can get away with planting a few cool season crops.
-Those of you in zone 4 will have the best luck with these.
+If your May and June weather in zone 5 & 6 is still pretty mild you can get away with still planting a few cool-season crops.
+I have listed below some cool season vegetables you can plant this month.

 May Planting Guide – Warm Season Crops

-The bulk of the crops this May planting Guide will cover will be warm season crops.
-Once your final chance of frost is gone for the year (and in some cases a little before) it is time to start planting your warm season crops.
-Below is a list of all the warm season crops you can get planted in May.
+The bulk of the crops in this May planting Guide will cover warm-season crops in zones 5 & 6.
+Once your final chance of frost is gone for the year (and in some cases a little before) it is time to start planting your warm-season crops.
+Below is a list of all the warm-season crops you can get planted in May.

-Plant watermelon, crenshaw, cantaloupe and other melons in May.
-These plants can all be planted either by seedlings or by seed.
+Plant watermelon, Crenshaw, cantaloupe, and other melons in May.
+These plants can all be planted either by transplanting seedlings or by planting by seed.
 Melon plants are also VERY frost sensitive so be sure to get them out after the chance of frost is past.
 Consider buying some Heavy Fabric Row Cover cover to help protect your melons from a late frost.

 Beans (Green and shelling)

-For those of you with a short growing season you should consider getting some parsnips in the ground in late May.
-Parsnips are a cool season crop but they also have a VERY long growing season of between 100 to 130 days.
-So if you want a crop in the fall and early winter then those of you will shorts seasons will want to get them planted in late May.
+For those of you with a short growing season, you should consider getting some parsnips in the ground in late May.
+Parsnips are a cool-season crop but they also have a VERY long growing season of between 100 to 130 days.
+So if you want a crop in the fall and early winter then those of you with short seasons will want to get them planted in late May.

 If you have been growing sweet potato slips indoors, late May is the time to get them in the ground.
-Remember that sweet potatoes are frost sensitive.
+Remember those sweet potatoes are frost-sensitive.
 They shouldn’t be planted in the soil until SOIL temperatures reach 70 degrees.